phris/async-array/README.md

 # ParallelArray
-ParallelArray is the subclass of Array, implements some async function, for example: asyncForEach、asyncMap、asyncFilter etc
+ParallelArray is the subclass of Array, implements some async function, for example: asyncForEach、asyncMap、asyncFilter etc. The funciton of Array which return an instance of Array will return an instance of ParallelArray in ParallelArray.

 <div align="left">
   <a href="https://www.npmjs.com/package/parallel-array">